How does Prince William Water set rates?

 Each water and sewer utility sets its rates based on its own priorities, operating environment, and capital needs.
 Decisions about the timing of maintenance and infrastructure replacement are based on the utility’s unique system needs, customer requirements, regulatory requirements, and available resources.

-Prince William Water is careful to ensure its rates are competitive with surrounding jurisdictions while making the investments necessary to provide clean and safe drinking water to its customers while protecting the environment.
+Prince William Water is careful to ensure its rates are competitive with surrounding jurisdictions while making the investments necessary to provide clean and safe drinking water to its customers and protecting the environment.
 Through these efforts, Prince William Water’s rates remain among the lowest in the region.

 What are other local jurisdictions charging for water and sewer service?